This is a comprehensive list of workshops that have been offered, or are currently being offered, by the UNH T2 Center.

 New Hampshire cities and towns spend a lot of tax dollars on transportation, yet many miles of road are in poor condition.
 Numerous roads were not constructed for modern traffic loads and volumes.
 Oftentimes, maintenance has been inadequate, resulting in the deterioration of these pathways.
 Many roads need the application of basic principles of road design, construction, and maintenance.

-This workshop will give attendees an understanding of what goes into the construction and maintenance of a good road.
+This workshop will give attendees an understanding of what goes into keeping and maintaining a good road.
 There are certain essentials to any good road, whether asphalt or gravel-surfaced, in cities or the country.
-The instructor will cover each of these essentials, and participants will receive a useful reference manual.
+Discussions of safety, what qualifies a good road, and how to get there.
+The instructor will cover all of the essentials for best management practices.
+Participants will receive a useful reference manual

 Becoming a Supervisor - 5 Supervisory